abelgomez/pptx-translator/README.md

 - `local` (default): the offline Argos Translate engine.
 - `openai`: any OpenAI-compatible API endpoint.
   > AI-based translations can offer greater consistency and overall quality, and they often respect the original formatting and code/symbol-heavy syntax better than a purely local backend.
-However, this advantage comes at a cost: the OpenAI-compatible provider makes far heavier use of computational and network resources, and for a PowerPoint with many fragmented text elements **the request volume can become very high**.
+The remote provider is optimized to reduce waste by batching each slide into a single request, but it still consumes more CPU/network resources than the default local backend.
   >
-  > **DISCLAIMER:** the OpenAI-compatible backend is experimental and should be used with caution.
-Unlike the local Argos backend, it is usually noticeably slower because PowerPoint text is typically fragmented into hundreds of tiny units (titles, labels, bullet items, figure captions, notes, etc.), and each of those may require an individual translation request.
-In a dense presentation, the number of API calls can become very high, so latency and **cost can increase substantially**.
-This is a consequence of the format-preserving translation pipeline.
+  > **DISCLAIMER:** the OpenAI-compatible backend is experimental and should be used with caution. **It is typically much slower and more expensive than the local Argos backend**, especially when a presentation contains many slides or very large slide payloads.
+Even with slide-level batching, the larger the presentation and the more content per slide, the higher the **latency and API cost** remain.

 You can either configure the provider via `.env` or override it per run: